Chaykovsky, Perm Krai: History

 It was founded in 1955 as a settlement serving the construction of Votkinsk's hydroelectric power station.
 The village of Saygatka, known since 1646, used to occupy the place where Chaykovsky now stands.
 In 1956, Chaykovsky was granted urban-type settlement status, and in 1962, it was granted town status.

 Administrative and municipal status

 Within the framework of administrative divisions, it is, together with fifty rural localities, incorporated as the town of krai significance of Chaykovsky—an administrative unit with the status equal to that of the districts.
 As a municipal division, the town of Chaykovsky is incorporated as Chaykovskoye Urban Settlement within Chaykovsky Municipal District and serves as the municipal district's administrative center, while the fifty rural localities are grouped into nine rural settlements within Chaykovsky Municipal District.

+Politics

+Igor Andriyiv has been head of the Chaykovsky urban settlement since 20 December 2009.
+In Chaykovsky and the district, the election of the heads of local self-government has never been won by United Russia.